Jump (Van Halen song): Live version

-"Jump (Live)" was released as a single in 1993.
+"Live: Jump" was released as a single in 1993.
 The performance was recorded at the Selland Arena in Fresno, California, in May 1992, during the For Unlawful Carnal Knowledge Tour.
 "Jump" and the B-side, "Love Walks In", are the same versions that appear on the album Live: Right Here, Right Now.
 On the compact disc release of the single, "Mine All Mine" and "Eagles Fly" are previously unreleased live versions.
 All songs were produced by Van Halen and Andy Johns, except "Mine All Mine", which was produced by Van Halen and Donn Landee.